Yextds/sites-dotsquares-starter/README.md

-# Welcome to Yext Sites!
+# Welcome to Yext's Fashion Warehouse!